4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 * Position: 0 m with 1000 m standard deviation
 * Velocity: 0 m/s with 10 m/s standard deviation

-If you have access to accelerometer and gyroscope data from an IMU sensor, you can estimate the roll and pitch degrees of freedom of a moving body using the :func:`~smsfusion.AidedINS` class operated in VRU mode:
+If you have access to accelerometer and gyroscope data from an IMU sensor and compass measurements, you can estimate the attituted of a moving body using the :func:`~smsfusion.AHRS` class:

 .. code-block:: python